KaninPongtanavong/Cyclistic-Bike-Share-Analysis/README.md

 * The average ride distance is 2.038 km.
 * The average ride duration is 12.13 minutes.
 * 97.28% of the rides are one-way trips (2,732,635 rides) and 2.72% are round trips (76,285 rides).
-  * The average ride distance and duration for member riders that use the bike for one way trip are 2.095 km and 11.99 minutes, respectively.
+  * The average ride distance and duration for member riders that use the bike for one-way trips are 2.095 km and 11.99 minutes, respectively.
-  * The average ride duration for member that use the bike for round trip is 17.26 minutes.
+  * The average ride duration for member that use the bike for round trips is 17.26 minutes.
 * Member riders never used docked bikes in 2023.
 * 1,817,702 rides used classic bikes.
   * The average ride distance and duration for members using classic bikes are 1.897 km and 13 minutes, respectively.